Stability of Transformers under Layer Normalization: Forward Stability of Transformers

 \subsection{Unbounded Growth of Pre-LN}

 We demonstrate that under Pre-LN, the model hidden states are generally unbounded.
 The findings are summarized in the following theorem.

-\begin{theorem} The optimal solution $f^{\rm Pre}$ to the training problem (\ref{eq:cts_time_training}) is unbounded in magnitude. \end{theorem}
+\begin{theorem} The optimal solution $f^{\rm Pre}$ to the training problem (\ref{eq:discrete_time_OC_obj}-\ref{eq:discrete_time_OC_dynamics}) is unbounded in magnitude. \end{theorem}

 In essence, \Cref{thm:Pre-LN_illposed} states that the norm of the optimal solution $\|f^{\rm Pre}\|_F$ can be arbitrarily large.
 Under these $f^{\rm Pre}$'s, the hidden state trajectories can be highly winding, or the hidden states can reach the target almost instantaneously and then remain steady.
-In the discretized setting, where the continuous-time dynamics become standard Transformer blocks, the arbitrarily large $f^{\rm Pre}$ leads to unbounded hidden states.
-These highly irregular hidden states can deteriorate the representations and thus the generalizability of the model \citep{zhang2023mean,kan2025optimal}.
+Moreover, the arbitrarily large $f^{\rm Pre}$ can lead to unbounded hidden states.
+These highly irregular hidden states can deteriorate the representations and thus the generalizability of the model \cite{zhang2023mean,kan2025optimal}.
 Critically, this also leads to numerical instability during training; see~\Cref{sec:backward}.

 This phenomenon has been empirically observed in~\cite{sun2024massive,kim2025peri}, but limited theoretical explanations are provided.
 In contrast, our theory shows that even an optimal solution to the training problem can produce unbounded hidden states.
 This provides a theoretical basis for the common training instabilities reported in the literature.